Here's How Your Trade Cognizant Technology Solutions Corporation (CTSH) Aggressively Right Now

 Is It Worth Investing in Cognizant Technology Solutions Corporation (NASDAQ :CTSH) Right Now?

-Cognizant Technology Solutions Corporation (NASDAQ:CTSH) scored a price-to-earnings ratio above its average ratio, recording 21.62 x from its present earnings ratio.
-Plus, the 36-month beta value for CTSH is at 1.10.
-Opinions of the stock are interesting as 10 analysts out of 27 who provided ratings for Cognizant Technology Solutions Corporation declared the stock was a “buy,” while 3 rated the stock as “overweight,” 12 rated it as “hold,” and 2 as “sell.”
+Cognizant Technology Solutions Corporation (NASDAQ:CTSH) scored a price-to-earnings ratio above its average ratio, recording 21.79 x from its present earnings ratio.
+Plus, the 36-month beta value for CTSH is at 1.09.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse